 Description

-The war memorial stands in the churchyard of the Grade I-listed St Nicholas’s church, overlooking the village street, the Queen’s Head public house (Grade II-listed) and other listed structures.
-It comprises a c7m tall, medieval-style, limestone cross, whose head rises from a crown and has a shield bearing HIS.
-The tapering shaft is set on a square plinth with scalloped corners and a chamfered base, this set on a substantial square base.
+The Bulwick War Memorial is located in the churchyard of the Grade I-listed St Nicholas’s church, overlooking the village street, the Grade II-listed Queen’s Head public house, and other listed buildings.
+It features a medieval-style limestone cross, approximately 7 meters tall, with a head that rises from a crown and displays a shield bearing the letters "HIS."
+The tapering shaft is mounted on a square plinth with scalloped corners and a chamfered base, which is supported by a substantial square base.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.